jmatter/neeo-driver-nvidia-shield/README.md

   - Previous song (234)

 ## A note on recent apps
-Recent apps uses the modifier 4 (alt) and key 43 (tab), but it has to be kept pressed in for the recent apps menu to show up.
+Recent apps uses the modifier 4 (alt) and key 43 (tab), but it has to be kept pressed in (just like on a keyboard) for the recent apps menu to show up.
 This means that task switching cannot be done yet, without implementing a set of keypresses to kill the current app for example.
 Since you can still kill apps via the settings menu i left this functionality as 'not-implemented'.